Aim of the Joint Formulary

 The prescriber should always ensure they have the expertise to prescribe an agent before making a selection.
 In its guidelines on responsibility for prescribing between hospitals and general practitioners, the Department of Health has advised that legal responsibility for prescribing lies with the doctor who signs the prescription

 The Joint Formulary includes all the medicines currently approved for local use:

 - Where medicines are not listed or are non-formulary, a new drug application form will need to be completed in order for the drug to be considered for Formulary approval.

 - Where there is an urgent need for a non-Formulary medicine for a specific patient, refer to your individual organisations for advice regarding the process to be followed:

 - the Pharmacy department within secondary care

-- Guildford & Waverley CCG Medicines Management Teams in primary care
+- Guildford & Waverley ICP Medicines Management Teams in primary care

 Does the formulary apply to out-patient prescribing including referrals to GPs?